She was only three years old.

 A Child Groom, a Toddler Bride

-In many countries, young brides—children—have often been married off to ensure fertility and to tie families together.
-Japan was no exception.
+In many countries, young brides—children—have often been married off to ensure fertility and to tie families together, and Japan was no exception.

 Tamahime was the second daughter of the shogun Hidetawa Tokugawa and the granddaughter of Ieyasu Tokugawa.
 She was also the darling of the family.
 Her name translates as Princess Jewel, Pearl, or Bead.
 Another possible, though perhaps unintended translation is Princess Tears.